Global Entry for German Citizens

 How to Apply for Global Entry:

-- Apply Online: Complete a TTP online application and pay the $100 non-refundable application fee.
+1. Apply online: complete a TTP online application and pay the $100 non-refundable application fee.

-- Interview Determines Your Eligibility: A U.S. Customs Border Protection officer will ask you questions, take your photo, and collect biometric information, for example, scan your fingerprints.
+4. Eligibility will be determined at your interview: a U.S. Customs Border Protection officer will review your documents, ask you questions, take your photo and scan your fingerprints.

 Maintaining Global Entry Membership:

-Membership in the Global Entry program lasts for five years, but is contingent upon the member being cleared a second time within two years.
-After the second year of Global Entry membership, German citizens will have to clear again for Global Entry with the German Federal Police at one of the EasyPASS enrollment center in Germany.
-CBP will notify the member, via email, when it is time to clear again.
-If a member fails to clear again for Global Entry with the German Federal Police within the allotted time, the membership will be terminated.
-After the initial five years, a renewal application will have to be submitted through the TTP website, and another clearance from the German Federal Police will be required.
+Membership in the Global Entry program is valid for five years, but is contingent upon the member being reevaluated a second time within two years.
+After the second year of Global Entry membership, German citizens must be cleared again with the German Federal Police at one of the EasyPASS enrollment centers in Germany.
+If a member fails to clear Global Entry again with the German Federal Police within the allotted time, the membership will be terminated.
+To continue receiving Global Entry benefits, a renewal application must be submitted through the TTP website within one year of program expiration, and another clearance from the German Federal Police must be obtained.

-Once a German citizen is enrolled in Global Entry, they will also be eligible to participate in TSA Precheck.
-Visit the TSA Precheck program website for more information.
+Once a German citizen is enrolled in Global Entry, he/she will also be eligible to participate in TSA PreCheck.
+Visit the TSA PreCheck program website for more information.

-All German Global Entry members must have a valid passport and Electronic System for Travel Authorization (ESTA) or a valid visa.
-Global Entry members who are not U.S. citizens or U.S. lawful permanent residents must maintain updated visa information with CBP.
-If a Global Entry member obtains a new visa, or obtains a new petition for a work visa, the member must notify CBP in-person at a Global Entry enrollment center.
-A member must visit an enrollment center to have CBP add visa and/or update visa information.
-If the visa information is incomplete or not properly updated with CBP, the Global Entry kiosk may incorrectly calculate the member’s Class of admission and admission date.
-A member must visit an enrollment center in-person to add or update visa information.
+All German Global Entry members must possess a valid passport and Electronic System for Travel Authorization (ESTA) or a valid visa.
+Global Entry members who are not U.S. citizens or U.S. lawful permanent residents must maintain current visa/ESTA information with CBP.
+If a Global Entry member obtains a new visa, or obtains a new petition for a work visa, the member must notify CBP in-person at a Global Entry Enrollment Center of this change.
+A member must visit an enrollment center to have CBP document in their profile when a new visa has been obtained and/or update any changed visa information.
+If the visa information is incomplete or not properly updated with CBP, the Global Entry kiosk may incorrectly determine the member’s class of admission and admission date.
+A member must visit an enrollment center in-person to add or update any visa information.